SWHorne/fitness_Tracker/README.md

 ## Description

-A NoSQL db with a Mongoose schema.
+A Mongo db with a Mongoose schema.
 Created to track exercise.

 ## Table of Contents